fesp21/ypom/README.md

 Your Place Or Mine - Decentral Secure Messaging

 ## Features
-* Messaging App using MQTT and TweetNaCl
+* Messaging App using MQTT and TweetNaCl (libsodium to come)
 * Cross Platform IOS, Android, Python, ...
 * Asymmetric encryption